 To request an expedited review for exigent circumstance, select the “Expedited/Urgent” box on the Request Form.

-If the plan does not cover Your medication or has restrictions or limits on Your medication that You don’t think will work for You, You can do one of these things:
+If the plan does not cover your medication or has restrictions or limits on your medication that You don’t think will work for You, You can do one of the following:

-- You can ask Your health care provider if there is another covered medication that will work for You; or
+- Ask Your health care provider if there is another covered medication that will work for You

 Examples of exceptions are: